 Carpenters are in danger of being injured at work because they use power tools, have to lift extremely heavy items and must work in precarious places and positions.
 Regardless of how experienced a carpenter may be, there is always the potential for an accident occurring.

 Approximately, 15 percent of carpenters report some type of injury each year.

 Common Job Leading to Workers Injured at Work: Firefighters

 Each day, firefighters risk their lives to save others who may be in life-threatening situations.
 Falling debris, burns, smoke inhalation, having to lift heavy items and the exposure to infectious diseases put all firefighters in precarious situations.
 Additionally, there is the possibility of them begin exposed to speeding or exploding cars and hazardous chemicals.

 In 2015, there were more than 68,085 firefighter injuries reported in the U.S. There were also more than 8,350 documented cases of firefighters being exposed to infectious diseases.

 Regardless of if you work in one of the most dangerous jobs, or not, you have the right to recover compensation if you are injured at work.
-If you need help with your case, contact the attorneys at the law offices of Scott J. Sternberg & Associates, P.A. by calling (561) 687-5660.
+If you need help with your case, contact the attorneys at the law offices of Sternberg / Forsythe, P.A. by calling (561) 687-5660.